razab87/rasBodyMod/README.md

 # rasBodyMod
 The mod "ra's Body Mod" for the video game Project Zomboid.
-See the mod's workshop page on steam for info about the mod's content: https://steamcommunity.com/sharedfiles/filedetails/?id=2832911317.
+See the mod's [workshop page on steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2832911317) for info about the mod's content.

 First release on steam: 9 Jul, 2022